 Liver.
 A strong distinctive flavor that is not for everyone.
 It is well used in a stew popular in South Carolina called hash.
 Hash is made with trimmings, onions, seasonings and more.
 It is also used in pates and terrines.

-Loin chops a.k.a. porterhouse chops a.k.a.
-T-bone chops.
-From the rear part of the loin, these chops have a T-bone in them and are analagous to beef T-bones and porterhouses.
+Loin chops (a.k.a. porterhouse chops a.k.a.
+T-bone chops).
+From the rear part of the loin, these chops have a T-bone in them and are analogous to beef T-bones and porterhouses.
 One side of the bone is firm loin meat and the other side is soft tenderloin.
 The texture and taste is distinctly different between the two pieces of meat.